ibogdanssh01/ibogdanssh01/README.md

 # 👋 Hi, I'm [Bogdan-Teodor], but you can call me Bogdan!

 ## 👨‍💻 About Me
-I'm a dedicated **Software Developer** working in the automotive industry, primarily using **Python**.
-I love exploring new technologies and challenging myself to grow both technically and creatively.
+I'm a dedicated **Software Developer** with a strong focus on **Python**.
+I enjoy exploring new technologies and continually challenging myself to grow both technically and creatively.

 📍 Based in **Iași, Romania**
 📧 Email: **bogdanteodor.constantin@gmail.com**